 Often, when I write articles about things that aren’t working well within the maternity services, I know that there is nothing much that individual midwives can do about the problems.
 But, actually, in this case, there IS something that we can do.
 These machines, computers and systems are authorised and bought by people who work for health care systems and, if the machines are not serving the recipients of those health care systems well, then we should tell those responsible for their purchase.
 If you don’t want to do this as an individual, then there are a number of groups – such as MVPs and PALS – who may well feel able to take your concerns forward.
 Let’s not sit by and let machines dictate women’s experiences in this way.

 This article was originally published as Wickham S (2016).
 The madness of modern measurement.
 TPM 19(6):39-40.

-If you’d like to learn more about post-term pregnancy, chat with other midwives and birth folk about dating pregnancy and build your confidence with the evidence, I’d love to welcome you to my online course on this topic 😀 And you can keep up with my research postings via my free updates and monthly Birth Information Update.
+If you’d like to learn more about post-term pregnancy or similar topics, chat with other midwives and birth folk about dating pregnancy and build your confidence with the evidence, I’d love to welcome you to my online course on this topic 😀 And you can keep up with my research postings via my free updates and monthly Birth Information Update.